 When you feel you’ve been wronged, what happens?
 There’s a reason we say things like:

 - He or she drives me crazy.

 - It’s eating away at me.

-- I can’t stand the sight of him/her.
+- I can’t stand the sight of him or her.

-People even say things like, “I wanted to kill him/her.”
-In many cases these reactions occur because we feel threatened or see someone we care for under attack.
+People even say things like, “I wanted to kill him or her.”
+In many cases, these reactions occur because we feel threatened or see someone we care for under attack.
 This sets into motion the classic “fight or flight” response.
 Powerful emotions are completely human, but when left unresolved, they come with a high price.

 The natural human response to stress is to release special hormones into the bloodstream such as cortisol and adrenaline.
 This prepares your body to unleash an attack, run away or resist injury.
 These days, conflicts are not usually resolved with violence, but our bodies still react in the same manner.

-When we harbor resentment, these feelings well up inside us again and again.
+When we harbor resentment, these feelings well up inside us again.
 This generates the same stress response, and the hormone levels in your blood stay elevated.
-Chronic stress of any kind can do long term damage, especially to your blood vessels.
+Chronic stress of any kind can do long-term damage, especially to your blood vessels.
 This may be why the chances of heart attack and stroke are higher with chronic stress.

 Accumulates With Age